Table of Contents

-A lake is a huge body of water that is deeper and bigger than a pond.
+A lake is a vast body of water that is deeper and bigger than a pond.
 A sizable body of water is encircled by land.
-A lake is not a sea, nor is it the same as an ocean.
-Even though some lakes are very large, they don’t flow like rivers do.
+A lake is not a sea or the same as an ocean.
+Even though some lakes are enormous, they don’t flow like rivers.
 Most lakes on Earth are freshwater bodies of water.
-There are several artificial lakes and reservoirs that were created to store water for irrigation, industry, or residential usage.
+Several artificial lakes and reservoirs were created to store water for irrigation, industry, or residential usage.

-When a lake’s water evaporates quickly and the surrounding terrain contains a lot of salt, like in very arid regions, the lake’s water has a high percentage of salt, earning it the name “salt lake.”
+When a lake’s water evaporates quickly, and the surrounding terrain contains a lot of salt, like in very arid regions, it has a high percentage of salt, earning it the name “salt lake.”

 Top Five Largest Lakes of India

 - This lake can be found in three separate state districts.

 - This lake borders Kumarakom, a well-known tourist resort.

 - This lake is famous for backwater houseboats, birdwatching, photography, and other activities.